More

 4. Reduces Legal Liability

 Companies that actively monitor the website usage of employees are in a better position to manage undesired incidents.
-Since web content filtering restricts employees from downloading offensive or illegal content, organizations can protect themselves from regulatory violations.
+Since web filtering tools restricts employees from downloading content that contains offensive or illegal content, organizations can protect themselves from regulatory violations.

 5. Keeps Kids Safe

-Web content filtering helps administrators implement safety policies concerning system usage through the school’s network.
-To balance online access with safety, web content filtering prevents access to obscene, adult, or violent images.
+Web filtering solution helps administrators implement safety policies concerning system usage through the school’s network.
+To balance online access with safety, internet content filtering software prevents access to obscene, adult, or violent images.
 At home, parents may not always be present to monitor the kind of content their children are exposed to.
 Plus, they may not know how to restrict harmful websites.

 AspectProsCons